T Boy Wrestling: History

 The first T Boy Wrestling event took place in September 2024.
-T Boy Wrestling, according to then-co-director Miller, is a combination of professional wrestling and wrestling as a combat sport; he has described the former as "performative" in a similar way to drag and both as "different brands of homoeroticism."
+T Boy Wrestling, according to then-co-director Miller, was a combination of professional wrestling and wrestling as a combat sport; he described the former as "performative" in a similar way to drag and both as "different brands of homoeroticism."
 Following this, the reelection of Donald Trump in the 2024 United States presidential election that November and his declaration that the US federal government would only recognize gender as the sex assigned at birth led to a want for a larger T Boy Wrestling event among both organizers and audiences.
 Miller said in April 2025 that "post-election, the emotional tenor and the need for this therapeutically from the crowd was higher than ever".

 A second Los Angeles event, which was quickly sold out with 800 tickets, took place on March 22, 2025.
 At this event, there were around 80 performers and 40 wrestling matches.
 It was sponsored by TransGuy Supply, which sold sex toys and gender-affirming gear.
 Two of the wrestlers injected testosterone while in the ring at the event as a remix of Elton John's "Rocket Man" played, an act which was impactful among the crowd.
 Another event was held on March 29, 2025 at Silverlake Jewish Community Center, added due to high demand for the March 22 event.
-General ticket prices for this event were $40 per person, with a 50% discount for transgender people of colour.
+General ticket prices for this event were $40 per person, with a 50% discount for transgender people of color.
 By this point, the event's production value had increased since the first event to include an official boxing ring, bleachers, lighting equipment, and a jumbotron.
 Organizers planned to take T Boy Wrestling to San Francisco and New York City that year.

 Another event at the Silverlake Center was held, selling over 500 seats and being watched by an additional 500 viewers through a Twitch livestream.
 This was followed by an event at the Hollywood Los Feliz Jewish Community Center which was their biggest event thus far, and was covered by the Los Angeles Times.
 The newspaper wrote that there was "gratuitous twerking; a prosthetic leg becoming an improvisational weapon; a whipped cream pie smashed against the face; a banana pulled out of boxers, peeled and eaten in front of an adulatory audience."
 It also listed that "people cosplayed Brokeback Mountain homo-eroticism; another pair act out a construction worker role-play in a BDSM scene in which a plastic hammer is shoved in the mouth."
 One wrestler took his testosterone shot on the wrestling mat during the event.
 Another event took place in Oakland, California on June 21, 2025.
 In July, a car wash fundraiser for future events was held in a parking lot in Glendale.